Hernan D. Zapata

-Hernan D. Zapata is an international multi-instrumentalist and vocalist.
-He serves as the founder, director, and instructor for Music For All Center.
+Hernan D. Zapata R. is an international multi-instrumentalist and vocalist.
+He serves as the founder, director, and music instructor for Music For All Center.

 Hernan is a native of Medellin, Colombia.
-His young career started when he played the guitar in musical a group he created Grupo Mensaje.
-His group’s main mission was to explore the art of harmonic choral music and popular music accompanied by guitars with non-profit expectations.
-This group performed in churches, jails, elderly homes, civic reunions, and schools.
+His young career started when he played the guitar in a musical group he created, Grupo Mensaje.
+His group’s primary mission was to explore the art of harmonic choral music and the catholic Faith and popular music accompanied by guitars with non-profit expectations.
+This group performed in Catholic churches, jails, elderly homes, civic reunions, and schools.

-Hernan continued his music education at Miami Dade College where he was re-discovered by Dr. Beverly Coulter, a music director who knew how to continue his education process.
+Hernan continued his music education at Miami Dade College, where he was re-discovered by Dr. Beverly Coulter, a music director who knew how to continue his education process.
 She exposed Hernan to the Floridian public to continue performing operas from the classical era.
-He started performing musical pieces from Mozart, such as Coronation Mass, Un Aura Amorosa, Amelia Goes to the Ball (where he played the role of the lover).
+He started singing as a tenor performing musical pieces from Mozart, such as Coronation Mass, Un Aura Amorosa, and Amelia Goes to the Ball (where he played the role of the lover).
 Hernan also performed musical pieces from composers such as Giovanni Pergolesi, Agustin Lara, Carlo Menotti, and more.

-Hernan, during his years in school away from his hometown and large family of 16 brothers and sisters, knew how to start his new life in the new land.
-He knows the exact meaning of the saying “home of the brave” (from the U.S.A. national anthem) because of his difficult times to be a full-time student while making a living without the financial support of a family.
+Hernan, during his years in school away from his hometown and a large family of 16 brothers and sisters, knew how to start his new life in the new land.
+He knows the exact meaning of the saying “home of the brave” (from the U.S.A. national anthem) because of his difficult times being a full-time student while making a living without the financial support of a family or government.
 Hernan feels right at home when he is entertaining a group of people.

-Some of his colleagues said: “Hernan is clearly a soloist singer”.
-Others said he is a great guitarist because he could play classical guitar, music from Spain and modern styles like from Otmar Libert or Santana in places like South Beach.
-Hernan’s dream is to perform at clubs nor even in churches, where he has already dedicated many years of his life; his dream is to teach and share his knowledge.
+Some of his colleagues said: “Hernan is clearly a soloist singer.”
+Others said he is a great guitarist because he could play classical guitar, music from Spain, and modern styles like Otmar Libert or Santana in places like South Beach style, others, that he can blend in any group because of his personality and multitasking abilities in music.
+Hernan’s ideas were just learning music for self grow and keep away from the streets.
+As he learned he was asked to perform and he did it for entertainment and eventually to praise God in churches as a music minister, where he dedicated most years of his life; his dream today is to teach and share his knowledge.

 “There is nothing more rewarding than sharing my knowledge.
 Teaching fulfills my soul because it feels like being in many places at the same time.
 I am indirectly present where my students are making music.
 I work in what I love doing the most!”